Clem-Pat/Foyz_Tech_Revolution/README.md

 # Foy'z Tech Revolution
-It's a school project to create a scalable digital architecture.
+This is a school project to create a scalable digital architecture.
+I was the manager and client representative for this project.

-The goal is to create an application developed in Dart (Flutter) or Javascript (React Native) to allow students from the school to have access to their bar account.
+The goal is to create an application developed in Dart (Flutter) or Javascript (React Native) to allow students from the school to access their bar account.
-It should be developed relatively to the existent structure of the web site (which could be edited if necessary).
+It should be developed according to the website's existing structure (which could be edited if necessary).

 ## Goals :
-   -   Develop an application (in Dart or JavaScript, your choice) to support the existing student center website, adhering to an already pre-developed but still highly modular architecture.
+   -   Develop an application (in Dart or JavaScript, your choice) to support the existing student centre website, adhering to an already pre-developed but still highly modular architecture.
    -   Apply software design principles (from the CSN and SOIA courses in the 2nd year) to make the future structure a modular and scalable solution.
-   -   Draw inspiration from artificial intelligence principles to perform data processing, helping clients (in this case, the student center managers) make informed decisions about the products to offer for sale.
+   -   Draw inspiration from artificial intelligence principles to perform data processing, helping clients (in this case, the student centre managers) make informed decisions about the products to offer for sale.
    -   Complete the project using teamwork strategies provided in the project management courses.

 ## Potential languages used :
-CSS - HTML - Java Script - SQL - Dart - React Native - Git
+CSS - HTML - JavaScript - SQL - Dart - React Native - Git

 ## Architecture brief presentation :